 - Code 93: Similar to Code 39, this code offers additional security inside the alphanumeric barcode.
 Its high-density, compact labels are also approximately 25% shorter than Code 29 barcodes.
 The Canadian Post uses Code 93 for supplementary information.

 - Codabar: Logistics and health care professionals use Codabar because it can be printed on any type of printer, and is even readable on dot matrix printers.
 Businesses can encode up to 16 characters and an additional 4 stop/start characters.

 - POSTNET: The United States Postal Service uses this numbers-based code to categorize mail.
 A full bar, or guard rail, appears at the beginning and end of the code.

 Most people are familiar with 1D barcodes, some of which encode only numbers and others that encode any keyboard character.
 Here are some of the most common codes on 1D barcode generators:

 2D Barcode Types

-Businesses that need to store more information while taking up less space may prefer 2D barcodes, which require an image scanner to be read properly.
+Businesses that need to store more information while taking up less space may prefer 2D barcodes, which require an image scanner to read.
 In 2D barcode types, two-dimensional codes represent data using two-dimensional symbols and shapes.

 - Datamatrix Code: This numbers-based code has a high fault tolerance and allows for fast readability.
-It is used to label small items and documents and is ideal for small products in logistics and operations.
+It’s use is to label small items and documents and is ideal for small products in logistics and operations.

 - PDF417: Also a numbers-based code, PDF417 is used for storing huge amounts of data because it can hold over 1.1 kilobytes.
 The government relies on the powerful PDF417 code for fingerprints, photographs, and signatures.<l/i>